What is Telemedicine?

 - Pregnancy test, birth control renewal, birth control advice or IUD Prescription

-- Referral to specialist or allied health professional (e.g. massage therapy, physiotherapy)
+- Referral to a specialist or allied health professional (e.g. massage therapy, physiotherapy)

 - Sinus infection or sinusitis